Baking on a budget: our top money saving tips

 But if you’re really wanting to up your game, then try catering retailers Nisbets who will have all those next level gadgets and professional items you won’t always easily find.

 Hand washing and drying your tins rather than putting them in the dishwasher will keep them rust free for longer, and lining them with greaseproof paper is a must to easily remove your cakes.
-Don’t pay more to buy the pre-cut sheets and rounds, instead follow this simple hack to line a round cake tin.
+Don’t pay more for the pre-cut sheets and rounds, instead follow this simple hack to line a round cake tin.

 Spend less on ingredients